A-New-BellHope/bellhop/README.md

 the check for `si == 0` preventing a divide-by-zero is missing compared to the 2D version.
 It has been readded.

-### Missing monotonicity checks

-The original search algorithms, as well as the new step-to-edge-case-aware algorithms, both require that input data arrays are monotonically increasing in relevant dimensions, and will produce incorrect results if this is violated.
-BELLHOP did not check for this in altimetry X and Y, and bathymetry X and Y, but this has been added.

 ### 3D SSP Hexahedral size overflow check

 In 3D SSP Hexahedral, `SSP%Nz` is assigned to `SSP%NPts` and `SSP%Seg%z` to